 Direct deposit is safe and convenient.
 To have your refund directly deposited into your bank account, fill in the account information on line 116 and line 117.
 Fill in the routing and account numbers and indicate the account type.
 Verify routing and account numbers with your financial institution.
 Do not attach a voided check or deposit slip.
-See the illustration near the end of the Direct Deposit of Refund instructions.
+See the illustration at the end of this line instruction.